MoiKeyboard/CZ2007-Database/readme.md

 ;
 ```
 ### Personalised Query 1
-Find customers that have one paid for at least an item from each restricted shop*/
+Find customers that have one paid for at least an item from each restricted shop.
 ```
 SELECT c.FullName
 FROM Customer c